johnpuddephatt/zerowaste/src/tips/how-to-care-for-your-clothes-better.md

 ## 4. Hang your clothes out to dry

 Choose a washing line over the tumble drier whenever you can.
 Save your washing up for a windy, sunny day, do whatever you can to get those clothes out on the line.
-They'll smell amazing and so much better than an hour in the drier can be harmful to fabrics.
+They'll smell amazing and so much better than an hour in the drier which can also be harmful to fabrics.

 Using a line is completely free too and so is another great way to save money whilst also retaining the quality of your clothes.